Governance

 Secretariat

-Naomi Beinomugisha serves as a Program Officer at SISO Foundation, supporting the planning and implementation of community-based programs.
-She works closely with communities and partners to coordinate activities, promote engagement, and ensure effective delivery of initiatives that improve health, skills development, and empowerment for vulnerable youth and women.
+Naomi Beinomugisha supports the planning and implementation of community-based programs.
+She works closely with communities and partners to coordinate activities and improve delivery of health, skills, and empowerment initiatives.

 Want to partner with SISO Foundation?